 Built specifically for the HD-truck application, the engine has a longer stroke to deliver more low-speed torque and will be offered with dual alternators.
 It is backed by the 6L90 six-speed automatic transmission with tow/haul mode.

 Built at the Flint Assembly plant in Flint, Michigan, the new Silverado HD is longer, wider and taller than its predecessor with a wheelbase that has been stretched 5.2 inches on Crew Cab models.
 And unlike its competition from Ford and Ram, this new HD shares almost nothing with its half-ton brethren; the only common component is the roof.
 Five trim levels, available across 22 cab, bed chassis and driveline configurations, provide customers with a wide range of choices.

-You could say that reducing anxiety when towing also increases confidence, so in addition to a generous selection of standard towing features (see sidebar on page 34), the new Silverado HD also offers up to eight cameras and 15 camera views.
+You could say that reducing anxiety when towing also increases confidence, so in addition to a generous selection of standard towing features (see below), the new Silverado HD also offers up to eight cameras and 15 camera views.
 In addition to tailgate- and bed-view cameras that assist with hitching a travel trailer or fifth-wheel, the Silverado also offers a front camera that makes parking a lot easier, as well as a camera on each exterior mirror.